 Ridgebacks take up a lot of room and need to be fed a lot more than a smaller dog.
 They are also very strong and can be a handful if not trained well.

 I struggle to hold my Vizsla back on the lead if she sees something she really wants to chase.
 I would have no chance with a Ridgeback!

-In terms of color, the Hungarian Vizsla is unique in that it is self colored.
+In terms of color, a fun fact about the Hungarian Vizsla is they are self colored.
 This means the nose, lips, eyes, eye rims, toenails and pads all blend with the color of their coat.